ckampfe/phoenix_talk/phoenix_slides.md

 # channels

-demo
+demo channels with mario app

 ---
-# observer

-demo observer

----
-# latency/perf

-demo stable latencies

----
-# built-in redis (ets)

-demo how easy ets is to use for process-shared resources

----

 # what we don't like

-- error messages are occasionally cryptic
+- cryptic error messages
-- ecto feels immature at times
+- ecto immaturity
-- docs outside of core libraries can be a mixed bag
+- docs outside of core libraries
-- macros can be confusing
+- confusing macros
 - smaller ecosystem

 ---

 # takeaways

-insert takeaways here
+- we really like Phoenix
+- feels like Rails++
+- you don't have to be an Elixir expert

 ---